Spiced Walnuts

 closeup of sugared walnuts in a black bowl

-How to tell if walnuts are bad
+How to tell if Walnuts are Bad

 The best way to tell is to smell them.
 Walnuts are full of healthy oils and oil can go bad or rancid.
 Walnuts should smell slightly nutty.
 If it smells harsh like a chemical, the oils have gone bad.